JanisLV/java-fundamentals-coding/README.md

 Once you've solved them yourself check your solution against the solutions presented in the code above.

+## Materials for Individual Workshop

+We prepared exercises in IntelliJ with Edu Tool.

+Here you can download exercises [link](https://homeworks.java.en.sdacademy.pro/)

 ## Basics
 1. Use System.out.print method to print the same statement in separate lines.
 ```